Everything you need to know for your first Bali holiday!

-When you become bored with your daily Bali existence of eating, drinking, sleeping, beaching and shopping, I suggest you give consideration to one or two tours before its time to head for home.
+When you become bored with your daily Bali existence of eating, drinking, sleeping, reading, swimming and shopping etc, I suggest you give consideration to one or two tours before its time to head for home.

-If you are unsure of where and what to do, it would be a good idea to visit one of the many tourist information booths, which are just about on every corner in busy downtown Kuta and Legian.
+If you are unsure of where to go and what to do, it would be a good idea to visit one of the many tourist information booths, which are just about on every corner in busy downtown Kuta and Legian.
 You will find lots of info at these kiosks to keep you as busy as you want to be.
+All accommodation varieties also provide an excellent choice of brochures for your consideration and they will assist you in arranging bookings, pick up and pricing.

 Everyone has their own idea of how they would like to spend their day so I am going to give you just a few suggestions to consider for your first look around Bali, which won’t run you ragged by the end of your holiday.

-One thing is for certain when you do decide to spend a day touring around the island is, consider Your Comfort and these people deliver just that with modern, clean and spacious vehicles.
-With that in mind I recommend you contact Bali Success Tours.
-This very professional company is Australian owned, well managed and trusted.
-If you are not sure of where to go or how long it will take, these guys will suggest tours to you lasting from two hours up to eight hours or more.
+One thing is for certain when you do decide to spend a day touring around the island is to consider your comfort and these people deliver just that with modern, clean and spacious vehicles.
+With that in mind I highly recommend you contact Bali Success Tours.
+If you are not sure of where to go or how long it will take, these guys will suggest tours lasting from 6 to 8 hours up to 10 to 12 hours.
 Check them out at their website.

 Uluwatu Surf Beach